GluuFederation/tutorials/cederling/react/react-cedarling-rbac-integration-authorization.md

 # React RBAC authorization with Cedarling integration

-This article will guide you through implementing **RBAC (Role-Based Access Control)** policy-based authorization in your React applications using [Jans Cedarling](https://github.com/JanssenProject/jans/blob/main/docs/cedarling/cedarling-overview.md).
+This guide demonstrates how to implement **Role-Based Access Control (RBAC)** policy-based authorization in React applications using [Jans Cedarling](https://github.com/JanssenProject/jans/blob/main/docs/cedarling/cedarling-overview.md).

-We’ll start by setting up the integration with a practical example involving multiple roles and conditional policies.
-You’ll learn how to define the schema, configure policies, and evaluate authorization requests—demonstrating how Cedarling simplifies authorization in React with minimal code.
+We'll walk through setting up the integration with a practical example involving multiple roles and conditional policies.
+You'll learn how to:

-# Use Case
+- Define the authorization schema
+- Configure access policies
+- Evaluate authorization requests
+- Implement Cedarling's streamlined authorization in React with minimal code

-Multi Role Access control in a Project Task Management System
+# Use Case: Multi Role Access control in a Project Task Management System

 - Principals: Users with roles like `Admin`, `Manager` and `Member`.
 - Actions: `Add`, `Update`, `Delete`, and `View`